Stellar-mass black holes in the Hyades star cluster?: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the useful comments, which helped to improve the quality of this manuscript.
 ST acknowledges financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
-MG acknowledges support from the Ministry of Science and Innovation (EUR2020-112157, PID2021-125485NB-C22) and from Grant CEX2019-000918-M funded by MCIN/AEI/10.13039/501100011033 and from AGAUR (SGR-2021-01069).
+MG acknowledges support from the Ministry of Science and Innovation (EUR2020-112157, PID2021-125485NB-C22, CEX2019-000918-M funded by MCIN/AEI/10.13039/501100011033) and from AGAUR (SGR-2021-01069).
 ZP acknowledges that this project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002511 - VEGA P).
 LW thanks the support from the one-hundred-talent project of Sun Yat-sen University, the Fundamental Research Funds for the Central Universities, Sun Yat-sen University (22hytd09) and the National Natural Science Foundation of China through grant 12073090 and 12233013.
 FA acknowledges financial support from MCIN/AEI/10.13039/501100011033 through grants IJC2019-04862-I and RYC2021-031638-I (the latter co-funded by European Union NextGenerationEU/PRTR).
 ST thanks Michela Mapelli for valuable comments and suggestions.